Hopes dim for Alzheimer's trials after Pfizer failure

 Fernandez considers the Pfizer and J&J trials involving ApoE4 noncarriers to be a "wildcard" that are more likely to fail.
 All of the bapineuzumab trials enrolled patients with mild to moderate symptoms of Alzheimer's, suggesting they "are too far progressed in their disease" to be helped, he said.

-Lilly aims to present data on October 8 from two late-stage trials of solanezumab at a meeting in Boston of the American Neurological Association.
-The Indianapolis drug maker has said it will disclose the main findings ahead of time, sometime in the third quarter.
+Lilly aims to present data on Oct.
+8 from two late-stage trials of solanezumab at a meeting in Boston of the American Neurological Association.
+The Indianapolis drugmaker has said it will disclose the main findings ahead of time, sometime in the third quarter.

 Data from both the bapineuzumab and solanezumab trials are also slated to be presented at a meeting of the Clinical Trials Conference on Alzheimer's Disease, being held in Monte Carlo in late October, by which time most of the data will already have been combed over by other researchers and investors.